Francis Bernard (judge)

 His death was sudden and unexpected: though close to seventy he had apparently been in good health, and he had been sitting in Court the day before he was found dead in his bed.
 Alice outlived her husband and died in 1741.

 An anonymous elegy praised him extravagantly: "rock of the law and nature's pride".
 It also suggested that his death was due to overwork.

+He was related to Francis James Bernard and Margaret Trudeau.